2012 Global Champions Tour: 4th Competition: Wiesbaden

 First time ever a GCT competition was held in 2012 at the "Pfingstturnier Wiesbaden" (Wiesbaden Pentecost horse show).
 The GCT competition at the 76th Pfingstturnier was held at Saturday, May 26, 2012.
-As already at the last two GCT competitions two course was designed by Frank Rothenberger.
+As at the last two GCT competitions, two courses were designed by Frank Rothenberger.

 Besides all faultless competitors from the first round also one rider with two time faults and four riders with four faults from the first round were qualified for the second round.
 In this second round much of the remaining 18 starters had four faults, only two riders had no faults with their horses in the second round.
 As the first one of this two-time faultless riders Meredith Michaels-Beerbaum start in the jump-off.
 For her horse, Bella Donna it was the first competition on this very high competition level.
 The French rider Olivier Guillon with his much more experienced horse Lord de Theize was the second rider in the jump-off, with a fast faultless round Guillon win the competition.